sniperkit/indigo/README.md

 ### Delete the index from the Indigo gRPC Server

-`delete index` command deletes an existing closed index.
+The `delete index` command deletes an existing closed index.
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo delete index -n example -f json